Shensd/shensd.github.io/README.md

 # shensd.github.io

-This is a rough making of my portfolio website to show my skills and such to future employers. *wink wink*
+## This is a website simply built to showcase some of my programming talents.
+It can be viewed [here](http://jackhance.me).

-This was actually mostly made as a way for me to get a good feel with bootstrap.